Ronthomasvijy/Details-fetching-and-ranking-resumes/README.md

 # Detaikls-fetching-and-ranking-resumes

-##name,email and district extracted from given resumes
+name,email and district extracted from given resumes.

-##resumes will be ranked based on job description
+resumes will be ranked based on job description.